Sabrinas Organizing

 GARAGE PRODUCTS TO GET RID OF

-And, lastly, it's time to go into the garage (Affiliate Link) and revisit the stuff and products there.
+And, lastly, it's time to go into the garage (affiliate) and revisit the stuff and products there.
 Remember, these items are used seasonally, so it may take time to decide on what to toss and what to keep.
 And that is OK; remember to be kind to yourself during this process.
 You may not know if it makes sense to get rid of something seasonal until you think about it a bit.
 Since we do not use seasonal items often, we may not remember the purpose.
 Below are just some of the things you may have that you want to toss.

 Outdated or unused sports equipment